This article is continued from the previous page… Click here to jump Back to the Beginning.

 Lock Bolt Pressure Issues

-All locks are susceptible to issues caused by bolt pressure, some more than others.
+All locks are susceptible to issues caused by bolt pressure.
+Some are more susceptible than others.

 When locked, locks have a deadbolt which extends into the bolt work.
 This deadbolt prevents the locking bolts from being retracted (see picture).
 Even slight pressure from the bolt work applied to the lock deadbolt can cause issues with the lock.

-Bolt pressure will shorten the life of electronic locks especially.
-Cheaper electronic locks have electromagnetic solenoids with plunger deadbolts.
+Bolt pressure will especially shorten the life of electronic locks.
+Unrated electronic locks usually have electromagnetic solenoids with plunger deadbolts.
 Bolt pressure will cause higher current draw in the solenoid.
 Over time this can lead to overheating and premature failure.

 Higher end electronic locks have motors used to retract the lock deadbolt.
 The motors use gearboxes to give them enough torque to retract the deadbolt in spite of bolt pressure.
 Over time, the bolt pressure load can cause the plastic or metal gears to strip, drive nuts and fasteners to work loose, and motors to overheat and wear out.
 Once the gears fail or strip off of the shafts, the gearbox will effectively be stuck in neutral.
 Then the motor will be unable to retract the deadbolt.